-This page highlights information contained in the Transportation AMP published in May 2021.
-The document outlines the current state of Barrie's transportation infrastructure and highlights costs associated with ensuring people can get around Barrie safely and effectively by driving, cycling or walking.
+This Transportation Asset Management Plan (PDF) outlines the state of Barrie's transportation infrastructure and highlights costs associated with ensuring people can get around Barrie safely and effectively by driving, cycling or walking.

 By July 1, 2025, the City is required by the Province to outline the costs, risks and benefits of providing different levels of transportation service.